The Importance of Treating Depression and Addiction in New Jersey

 Are There Different Kinds of Depression?

 Yes, there are.
-Depression is not a one-size-fits-all condition; it manifests in different forms based on symptoms, causes, and duration.
+For those with depression in New Jersey, it is not a one-size-fits-all condition; it manifests in different forms based on symptoms, causes, and duration.
+Depression is one of several mood disorders, and other mood disorders may present with similar or overlapping symptoms.

 Below are the main types of depression, each with distinct characteristics: